(an overview of what determines the accuracy of dates measured after Creation)

 - Traditional Jewish Chronology - This is the standard Jewish chronology which places Creation in the year 3760 B.C.
 To see this timeline in detail, refer to http://www.akhlah.com/history_tradition/torah_timeline.php.
 To explore the Jewish chronology in detail and compare it with the one given above, please download and install the BWH Explorer software - see link below.

 The bible contains lists of names showing the family trees of a number of families - but with no dates or ages.
 These genealogies are therefore outside the scope of this website.
-However, if you wish to explore these genealogies further you may wish to visit the following website:
+However, we have a vistor contribution on this site from Norman Tew which explores these genalogies in detail:

-- The People of the Bible - a personal genealogical site.
-One of the areas in this site (the area the following link refers to) is a study of genealogies found in the Bible.
+- The People of the Bible (Norman Tew) - a study of genealogies found in the Bible.
 It gives the reader a good sense of the extended family relationships involved throughout the Old Testament narrative, and how these relationships impact on the events described in the biblical narrative.
 It also gives insight into the culture and attitudes of various tribes and nations.
-The site is available here: http://www.tech2u.com.au/~normtew/bible/bibmain.htm.

 Return to the Home Page